SOUTH CAROLINA DUI LAWYER

 License Deadlines and What Happens Next

 In South Carolina, the DUI criminal case and your license consequences can move on separate tracks.
-The fastest way to protect your options is to act early and preserve the right evidence.
+A South Carolina DUI lawyer can help you act early, preserve the right evidence, and protect your options.

 - STEP 1: The Stop and Arrest (Day 0)